Samsung Galaxy S25 Ultra vs Galaxy Z Fold 6 preview: Function versus form

 The Galaxy S25 Ultra will feature a 6.8-inch Dynamic AMOLED 2X display with a 1-120Hz dynamic refresh rate, exceptional HDR support, and the anti-reflective coating on top which will help eliminate screen reflections and boost legibility.

 One new feature that's always in the cards is the possibly higher peak brightness on the Galaxy S25 Ultra.
 Samsung has been gradually increasing this metric over the years, with the latest Galaxy S24 Ultra topping 2,600 nits.
-The new phone will likely beat that, and paired with the anti-reflective screen, this will make for a superb experience in extreme lighting conditions, like checking your Instagram at high noon.
+The new phone will likely beat that, and paired with the anti-reflective screen, this will make for a superb experience in extreme lighting conditions, like checking your Instagram feed at noon.

 The Galaxy Z Fold 6 has a 7.6-inch inner screen with a pretty squarish aspect ratio of 20.9:18.
 The outer screen is still a narrow 6.3-inch AMOLED with a 22.1:9 aspect ratio.
 Both panels feature a dynamic refresh rate of 1 to 120 Hz for the ultimate and smoothest viewing experience.